Is your child experiencing challenges in reading or learning?

 Learning-related Vision Problems

-Vision Therapy can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.e., eye movement and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).
+At our visual processing center, we offer Vision Therapy that can help those individuals who lack the necessary visual skills for effective reading, writing, and learning (i.e., eye movement and focusing skills, convergence, eye-hand activity, visual memory skills, etc.).

 Poor Binocular (2-eyed) Coordination